Top 50+ Competitions for High School Students in 2025

 1. VEX V5 Robotics Competition

 The VEX V5 Robotics Competition is absolutely one of the most interesting — and challenging — high school robotics competitions out there.
-Students form teams to design, build, and compete with large robots in fun and unique head-to-head matches in a game invented by VEX.
-The game and rules change completely from year to year, keeping things constantly fresh and exciting.
+Teams will use creativity and engineering skills to design and program large robots for head-to-head matches.

 2. Best Robotics